lelkok228/formal_hw/practicum_1_task/README.md

 2. ```cmake .. && make```

 If you want to check tests coverage use ```make testing``` in **build** and check **coverage report** folder

+### Input:
+the input is 2 strings separated by a space:
+1. first string is regular expression in reverse Polish notation without spaces
+2. second string is a word consisting of letters